 To understand the scope of this study it is very important at present time when there is very large scarcity of freshwater even for essential requirement, drought condition unavailability of drinking water and lack of management of groundwater in Anuppur district.
 This has necessitated for a systematic mapping of aquifers.
 Further hydro-geological investigation either by geophysical technique or by exploration may be proposed for the aquifer mapping.
-The study will provide adequate and precise subsurface information in terms of aquifer lithology and geometry leading to 3-dimensional aquifer dispositions (vertical and lateral extend), their yield, quantification of groundwater, etc. Also it will establish the most appropriate technique or combination of techniques for identifying the aquifers in different hydrogeological terrains which will help in management of groundwater and for its recharge.
+The study will provide adequate and precise subsurface information in terms of aquifer lithology and geometry leading to 3-dimensional aquifer dispositions (vertical and lateral extend), their yield, quantification of groundwater, etc. Also it will establish the most appropriate technique or combination of techniques for identifying the aquifers in different hydrogeological terrains which will help in management of groundwaterresources in an efficient and equitable manner, for sustainable development of groundwater and for its recharge.